 I’m making a whole bunch of these for Christmas this year.
 It’s such a great way to find a use for those too-good-to-throw out fabric scraps.
 You only need a small amount of fabric, snap buttons and a hand towel (1 towel makes 2 hanging towels).
 I picked up a bunch of hand towels for $1 at a local thrift store, all with store tags still attached!
 To make your hanging hand towel more chic and less granny, really pay attention to matching your fabric pattern with your towel colour.

 In my version, I’ve created a curvy top (no tricky sharp corners, yay!) to keep this project super fast and easy.
-You can download my free hanging kitchen towel sewing pattern below:

 Tip: Use thinner hand towels if you want to machine stitch your hanging towel.
 If the towel is too thick, you’ll have sew it into the fabric by hand (using blanket stitch), which totally defies the purpose of this project being fast and easy.